AdityaCoppisetti/robotic-arm/journal.md

 the schematic consists of 4 parts well 5 parts if you include the mounting holes

+i will be using the arduino nano because it compact and really easy to make , you can use an external one , however i want to enhance my skills and i love building custom microcontrollers so i decided to build my own

 # the ATmega328P-M microcontroller chip